SchnapsterDog/vue3-marquee-slider/README.md

 With vue3-marquee-slider, you can easily create scrolling text or images that automatically move across the screen.
 You can control the speed, direction, and even pause or resume the marquee with simple props.

-### Installation and Global Usage Vue3
+### Installation and Usage Vue3

-To use vue3-marquee-slider in your Vue project, simply install it with npm or yarn:
+To use vue3-marquee-slider in your Vue3 project, simply install it with npm or yarn:
 * npm
   ```sh
   npm i vue3-marquee-slider@latest